Homeschooling in Oregon

 Oregon Homeschool Groups and Co-opsBeing able to meet with other like-minded families helps you realize that you are not alone in your homeschooling journey.
 Whether you’re new to homeschooling or to Oregon, being a part of a homeschool group can provide both you and your children with tons of exciting opportunities and benefits.
 Many homeschool groups and co-ops hold special events throughout the year and offer learning opportunities in the form of classes and field trips.
 To learn more and find a support group near you, start with our Oregon Homeschool Groups and Co-ops page.

 Oregon Homeschool Field TripsHomeschooling allows families to take their learning to new levels.
 One way to do this is through educational field trips, and Oregon has various attractions and destinations for families to explore.
 Whether your child is interested in science, learning about Earth’s features, or just looking to get some fresh air and enjoy nature, Oregon doesn’t disappoint when it comes to homeschool field trips.
 To browse all the field trips opportunities in the Beaver State, visit our Homeschool Field Trips in Oregon post.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Oregon Standardized Testing and Test Prep